bbauska/W3Cx-1of5-CSS.0x/README.md

 As you write your CSS, you might end up with a pretty large document that can be hard to manage, or you might find yourself working on a team and having to read CSS someone else has written.
 In these cases, it helps to leave \"notes\" for the humans that read the file.

-There is a way to leave notes that the Web browser will ignore when it is reading your CSS code, they\'re called \"comments\".
+There is a way to leave notes that the Web browser will ignore when it is reading your CSS code, they&#39;re called \"comments\".
 In fact, leaving comments in your code is considered a best practice by developers and is a habit we highly recommend you develop now.

 To add comments to your CSS file, you need to surround any text you want the computer to ignore with a set of *slashes* and *asterisks* like so: